dridri/tomahawk-plugin-equalizer/README.md

 ---------

 Latest Tomahawk version.
-VLC does not provide equalizer capability, you should use Gstreamer instead
+VLC-phonon-backend does not provide equalizer capability, you should use Gstreamer backend instead

 Building and running :